Module adcp.adagents

 Args:

-user_agent: User-Agent header for HTTP request
+user_agent: User-Agent header for HTTP request.

 client: Optional httpx.AsyncClient for connection pooling.